itzCozi/The-Daily-Compress/Dev/Dev-notes.md

 1. Bug: This bug outputs users text line with extra newlines | (ln.
 84-129) [sqaushed]
 2. Bug: This bug clears the database when a user types | (ln.
 101-106) [sqaushed]
+3. Bug: Check why link element in .css files does not center the link | (cosmetics)

 ### Todo
 A todo list that spans the whole project